Comprehensive Guide to Disappearing Filipinos

 Hiring is just as much about personality as it is about skill.

 That’s why I always tell employers to do the hiring themselves.
-You know what kind of person you can work with, your company culture, and the personality type that best fits.
+You know what kind of person you can work with, what company culture, and what personality type best suits you.

 That’s why we also require jobseekers to take the DISC personality test.
-Workers who have the right personality for the job are less likely to disappear.
+Workers with the right personality for the job are less likely to disappear.

 Lastly, if you want to be sure you’re hiring the right person, I can show you my hiring steps.
 Over the years, I’ve developed a process that has helped me find, screen, and hire the right people.
 When you use the steps I outline at the One VA Away challenge (OneVAAway.com), your OFS is less likely to disappear.